Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

     data.cov    = eye(numel(sens.label));
     data.dimord = 'chan_time';

 Next we will make a source reconstruction using the 'mne’ method of FieldTrip’s ft_sourceanalysis function.
-Before we can do this, we need to define our source model, i.e. the set of locations that we assume to be active.
+Before we can do this, we need to define our source model, i.e., the set of locations that we assume to be active.
 For now we assume that the active dipoles are distributed on a 3D regular grid, with a spacing of 1 cm between the dipoles:

     sourcemodel = ni2_sourcemodel('type', 'grid', 'resolution', 1);